wagerc97/noxsensor-public/README.md

 The source code is stored in a private repository.
 For access requests, please contact me directly.

 ## Features
+- designed to run 24/7
 - plug-and-play functionality
-- full logging featuring logrotate
-- auto-calibration to environment
-- out of the box Wi-Fi connection
 - easy to install through shell script
+- out of the box Wi-Fi connection possible
+- auto-calibration to environmental light conditions
+- full logging with log rotation to manage device storage
 - total acid and corrosion protection in special 3D printed housing
 - sends E-mail alert in case of emergency or need for maintenance